Spectrometers, Silicon Spheres and Statecraft Modernize Chemistry’s Mammoth Measurement Unit

 For most others, it seems impossibly cryptic.

-On the surface, the mole’s basic definition will remain the same.
+On the surface, the mole’s basic definition remains the same as it was before.
 It’s a measure of stuff—how many molecules or atoms you have of a particular substance such as water, or gold or a protein.

-But the current definition is more complicated than it needs to be.
-In the present metric system, a mole is the amount of substance that contains as many elementary entities as there are atoms in 0.012 kilograms of the most common form of carbon, known as carbon-12.
-A further complication: the mole relies on another definition, the definition of the kilogram, which is currently specified by the mass of a platinum-iridium cylinder locked up in a special vault outside Paris, France.
+But the earlier definition was more complicated than it needed to be.
+Previously, a mole was the amount of substance that contained as many elementary entities as there were atoms in 0.012 kilograms of the most common form of carbon, known as carbon-12.
+A further complication: The mole relied on another definition, the definition of the kilogram, which was then specified by the mass of a platinum-iridium cylinder locked up in a special vault outside Paris, France.

-The work that Vocke and Rabb have done will soon help to unlock that vault and free both the mole and the kilogram.
+The work that Vocke and Rabb have done has helped to unlock that vault and free both the mole and the kilogram.
 But to understand how, one has to first embrace the complex equation Vocke’s written out.

 Maybe not *understand* it.
 But embrace it.